-Many organizations and medical scientists have developed guidelines towards improving the quality of medical photography, including ones specifically aimed at smartphones, and there is literature explaining the image procedure within different areas of medical photography.
-Currently the biggest obstacles in the way of full integration of smartphone photography into standard medical practice is the lack of regulatory procedures and protocols to ensure the full legality of this new instrument, and the safety and privacy of patients (more about this in our previous article).
+Many organisations and medical scientists have developed guidelines towards improving the quality of medical photography, including ones specifically aimed at smartphones, and there is literature explaining the imaging procedure within different areas of medical photography.
+Currently, the biggest obstacles in the way of full integration of smartphone photography into standard medical practice are the lack of regulatory procedures and protocols to ensure the full legality of this new instrument, and the safety and privacy of patients (more about this in our previous article).

 In order to determine what makes a photo medically usable, Hagman and Riedberg referred to scientific articles within the KTH database Primo, Pubmed and additional written material supplied by the thesis’ supervisor.

 The first photo is taken with a Nikon D700, the second photo taken with an iPhone 5s.